 The greatest traditional costume parade of the world is the grand highlight of Oktoberfest.

 The parade comprises an interesting and well-balanced mix of bands, costume and riflemen groups as well as the landlords’ carriages and the magnificent horse-drawn brewery drays.
 For decades also the tents’ bands participated in the parade.
-Sadly, as it is the case with many traditions, the last tent to still honor this one, is the Augustiner-Festhalle.
+Sadly, as is the case with many traditions, the last tent to honour this one still, is the Augustiner-Festhalle.

 Festring München, the organizer of the event, constructs 14 stands alongside the parade’s route.
 Seats can be purchased via München Ticket for 35 Euros.
 As horses are separated from the parade before entering the Theresienwiese, you should not watch it directly at Oktoberfest.